 The epidemiology program targets students currently enrolled in a master’s program in a health-related field.
 Students in the epidemiology program will work with a research scientist on an epidemiology project that may involve conducting scientific literature reviews, assisting with study design, analyzing data, and preparing a manuscript.
 In addition to the independent project, students will have the opportunity to be involved with other epidemiology projects including studies in the US Flu Network, Vaccine Safety Datalink, Marshfield Epidemiologic Study Area, and the Health Care Systems Research Network.
 In many cases, the summer research project can serve as the capstone project or thesis if required for their master's degree program.
 For more information on researchers and current studies, please visit the Center for Clinical Epidemiology and Population Health website.

-Interns within IOSH will also have opportunities to shadow dental and medical providers at health care facilities affiliated with Marshfield Clinic as well as lead an Oral and Systemic Health Journal Club discussion and Health Innovation Chat.
+Interns within COSH will also have opportunities to shadow dental and medical providers at health care facilities affiliated with Marshfield Clinic as well as lead an Oral and Systemic Health Journal Club discussion and Health Innovation Chat.
 Undergraduate and graduate students who are engaged in the following areas are strongly encouraged to apply for this program: dentistry/pre-dental, dental education, medicine/pre-medical, computer science, information technology, biomedical informatics, public health/epidemiology, oral biology/microbiology, and similar fields.
+Projects available.